-Grants have been received and recognised in the prior year totalling £2,092,792 in relation to assisting with the construction of a property which has been completed in the prior year.
+Grants were received and recognised in the year ended 31/03/2022 totalling £2,092,792 in relation to assisting with the construction of a property which was completed in the year ended 31/03/2022.
 A proportion of the grant may become repayable should any part of the property be sold within 15 years of the date of completion.